PGIMER-RadioX/SAFARI/README.md

     cd SAFARI
     ```

-2.  **Create a conda virtual environment from ENV.yml:**
+2.  **Install a conda virtual environment from ENV.yml:**
     ```bash
-    conda env create -f ENV.yml
+    conda env create --name ENVNAME --file ENV.yml
     ```

 ## Usage

-### 1. Training the Foundation Model
+### 1. Pretraining the Foundation Model

-To train the foundation model, use the `train_foundation_model.py` script.
+To pretrain the foundation model, use the `scripts/train_model.py` script.
 You need to provide the path to your radiomics data (either a single CSV file or a directory of CSVs) and an output directory to save the model and artifacts.

 ```bash
 python scripts/train_foundation_model.py --data /path/to/your/data --output-dir /path/to/save/model